Last updated: 21/1/2022

 Tomasik, B. (2014).
 Why the Modesty Argument for Moral Realism Fails. reducing-suffering(.)org. <reducing-suffering(.)org/why-the-modesty-argument-for-moral-realism-fails/>.

-On the notion where our knowledge of irreducible normativity is forever limited to self-evident principles, the moral realism wager would remain irrelevant in practice.
-By definition, people will recognize self-evident principles either way, whether they try to act in accordance with irreducible normativity, or whether they just do what they most feel like doing. ↩︎
+On the notion where our knowledge of irreducible normativity is forever limited to self-evident principles, the moral realism wager remains irrelevant in practice.
+By definition, people will recognize self-evident principles, whether they try to act in accordance with irreducible normativity or whether they do what they most feel like doing. ↩︎

 Derek Parfit, whose arguments I have addressed in previous posts, is the main exception that comes to my mind.
-On the outside-view, we may note that Parfit built his reputation primarily in the fields of normative ethics, rationality, and personal identity.
+However, my best interpretation of Parfit's view is that his position isn't the typical sort of moral non-naturalism.
+As such, it becomes subject to a different type of wager, which I'll discuss in this sequence's last post.
+Also, on the outside-view, we may note that Parfit built his reputation primarily in the fields of normative ethics, rationality, and personal identity.
 His later writings on metaethics have not had a similarly discipline-defining impact so far.
-Admittedly, these things may take time.
-And on the inside-view, it is unclear to me whether Parfit’s conception of moral realism even supports the moral realism wager.
-It seems plausible to me that Parfit’s view comes closest to the third interpretation of irreducible normativity I laid out in my previous post.
-See endnote 2 for my thoughts on its relation to the moral realism wager. ↩︎
+Admittedly, these things may take time. ↩︎